 To ensure safety and maximum learning it's recommended that 30 children can be involved in the programme at one time.
 It can be a mixed year group that shares updates with the wider school and invites them to planting events etc.

-We have limited spaces available each year so please get in touch to be added to the wait list.
+We have limited spaces available each year.
+Please email parks.volunteers@ccc.govt.nz for more information or to be added to the waitlist.

 If you are not able to commit to the full three-year programme just yet but still want to get out planting, we still want to hear from you.
 Many of our regional parks offer several planting dates for schools to take part in.